Shyness: Different cultural views

-In cultures that value outspokenness and overt confidence, shyness can be perceived as weakness.
-To an unsympathetic observer, a shy individual may be mistaken as cold, distant, arrogant or aloof, which can be frustrating for the shy individual.
-However, in other cultures, shy people may be perceived as being thoughtful, intelligent, as being good listeners, and as being more likely to think before they speak.
+In cultures that value outspokenness and overt confidence, shyness can be perceived as weakness and may be mistaken as cold, distant, arrogant or aloof, which can be frustrating for the shy individual.
+However, in other cultures, shy people may be perceived as being thoughtful, intelligent, good listeners and as being more likely to think before they speak.

 In cultures that value autonomy, shyness is often analyzed in the context of being a social dysfunction, and is frequently contemplated as a personality disorder or mental health issue.
 Some researchers are beginning to study comparisons between individualistic and collectivistic cultures, to examine the role that shyness might play in matters of social etiquette and achieving group-oriented goals.
 "Shyness is one of the emotions that may serve as behavioral regulators of social relationships in collectivistic cultures.
 For example, social shyness is evaluated more positively in a collectivistic society, but negatively evaluated in an individualistic society."

-In a cross-cultural study of Chinese and Canadian school children, researchers sought to measure several variables related to social reputation and peer relationships, including "shyness-sensitivity."
+In a foundational 1992 study of Chinese and Canadian school children, researchers sought to measure several variables related to social reputation and peer relationships, including "shyness-sensitivity."
 Using peer nomination questionnaire, students evaluated their fellow students using positive and negative playmate nominations.
 "Shyness-sensitivity was significantly and negatively correlated with measures of peer acceptance in the Canadian sample.
 Inconsistent with Western results, it was found that items describing shyness-sensitivity were separated from items assessing isolation in the factor structure for the Chinese sample.
 Shyness-sensitivity was positively associated with sociability-leadership and with peer acceptance in the Chinese sample."

 Western perceptions

 In some Western cultures shyness-inhibition plays an important role in psychological and social adjustment.
 It has been found that shyness-inhibition is associated with a variety of maladaptive behaviors.
 Being shy or inhibited in Western cultures can result in rejection by peers, isolation and being viewed as socially incompetent by adults.
 However, research suggests that if social withdrawal is seen as a personal choice rather than the result of shyness, there are fewer negative connotations.

-British writer Arthur C. Benson felt shyness is not mere self-consciousness, but a primitive suspicion of strangers, the primeval belief that their motives are predatory, with shyness a sinister quality which needs to be uprooted.
-He believed the remedy is for the shy to frequent society for courage from familiarity.
-Also, he claimed that too many shy adults take refuge in a critical attitude, engaging in brutal onslaughts on inoffensive persons.
-He felt that a better way is for the shy to be nice, to wonder what others need and like, interest in what others do or are talking about, friendly questions, and sympathy.

-For Charles Darwin shyness was an "odd state of mind", appearing to offer no benefit to our species, and since the 1970s the modern tendency in psychology has been to see shyness as pathology.
+For Charles Darwin, shyness was an "odd state of mind", appearing to offer no benefit.
+Writer Joe Moran notes that since the 1970s, some psychological perspectives have increasingly viewed shyness through a pathological lens, though evolutionary perspectives also recognize the survival advantages of cautious temperaments.
 However, evolutionary survival advantages of careful temperaments over adventurous temperaments in dangerous environments have also been recognized.